The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Results

 \subsection{Testing features extracted from the dataset: word order}

-By ``word order'' most researchers refer to the relative order of referential arguments (nouns) versus predicates (verbs), such that it is possible to talk about ``verb-initial'' vs ``verb-final'' or ``verb-medial'' languages, as well as grammatical constructs like Subject and Object in relation to the position of the Verb.
-In order to identify these relations in corpora I use the following procedure for each language in the \emph{taggedPBC} corpus: \begin{enumerate} \item Make lists of all the verses in the corpus, filtering out verses/sentences which do not contain both a noun and a verb. \item In the resulting set, verses/sentences with a noun/argument occurring first are considered to be “noun first”, while those with a verb/predicate occurring first are considered “verb first”. \item This gives a count of noun-first and verb-first verses/sentences for each language. \item Turn this into the “N1 ratio” by dividing the total number of noun-first verses/sentences by the total number of verb-first verses/sentences. \end{enumerate} The resulting scalar value (the “N1 ratio”) allows us to make a plausible quantitative inference based on observation of actual text data, rather than making a categorical judgement on a language based on our knowledge of it (which may be limited or expansive depending on the particular language).
+By ``word order'' most researchers refer to the relative order of referential arguments (i.e. elements referring to prototypical agents/patients, often represented by nouns, proper nouns, and pronouns) versus predicates (i.e. elements referring to prototypical actions and states as represented by verbs and auxiliaries).
+This makes it possible to talk about ``verb-initial'' vs ``verb-final'' or ``verb-medial'' languages, as well as grammatical constructs like Subject and Object in relation to the position of the Verb.
+In the current investigation I focus on intransitive word order, which is concerned with a predicate that requires a single core argument, resulting in three possible word orders: ``verb final'' (SV), ``verb initial'' (VS), and ``free'' (no dominant order).
+In order to identify these relations in corpora I use the following procedure for each language in the \emph{taggedPBC} corpus: \begin{enumerate} \item Filter the verses in the corpus, retaining only verses/sentences with \textbf{both} an argument and a predicate. \item In the resulting set, verses/sentences with an argument occurring before a predicate are classed as “noun first”, while those with a predicate occurring before an argument are classed as “verb first”.\footnote{Note that the terms ``noun first'' and ``verb first'' are simply class/grouping labels (they could be termed ``X'' and ``Y'') used to compute the N1 ratio.
+The terms do not constitute claims about a particular sentence structure.} \item This gives a count of ``noun first'' and ``verb first'' verses/sentences for each language. \item Turn this into the “N1 ratio” by dividing the total number of ``noun first'' verses/sentences by the total number of ``verb first'' verses/sentences. \end{enumerate} The resulting scalar value (the “N1 ratio”) allows us to make a plausible quantitative inference based on observation of actual text data, rather than making a categorical judgement on a language based on our knowledge of it (which may be limited or expansive depending on the particular language).